HPSI-DataSci/HPSI-Classification/README.md

 ### Mac Instructions

-Open up a terminal (Terminal/Anaconda Prompt/iTerm 2/etc.) in the same directory as the course materials.
+Open up a terminal (Command Prompt/Anaconda Prompt/Git Bash/Powershell/etc.).
+Navigate to the directory for the repository:
+`
+cd ~/Users/$USERNAME/Desktop/HPSI-Classification
+`
+where `$USERNAME` is the username for your user profile.
 Then, run the following command in your terminal to create the virtual environment:
 ```commandline
 conda env create -f mac_environment.yml
 ```